It's 100% incorrect. Shrimp refers to the decapods we affectionately know as Prawns here in Australia.

-Crocodile Dundee (characterised by Paul Hogan) was an American movie studio selling the Americanised Australian image to Americans.
+Crocodile Dundee (characterised by Paul Hogan) was an American selling the Australian image to Americans.

 likuidkewl writes "Two super-earths, 5 and 7.5 times the size of our home, were found to be orbiting 61 Virginis a mere 28 light years away.
 'These detections indicate that low-mass planets are quite common around nearby stars.
 The discovery of potentially habitable nearby worlds may be just a few years away,' said Steven Vogt, a professor of astronomy and astrophysics at UCSC.
 Among hundreds of our nearest stellar neighbors, 61 Vir stands out as being the most nearly similar to the Sun in terms of age, mass, and other essential properties."